If a Plane Lands On a Highway Because of An Emergency Who Is Responsible For Getting the Plane Off the Highway?

 It Is Possible That In An Emergency Situation An Aircraft Will Make An Emergency Landing Upon a Highway.
 When This Happens the Pilot Who Made the Landing Is Required to Arrange For Removal of the Aircraft As Soon As Reasonably Possible.

-The landing of an aircraft on a highway rarely happens; however, in an emergency such a situation is possible and indeed does occur.
-After such a landing, the Highway Traffic Act, R.S.O.
+A plane or other aircraft landing on a highway is, thankfully, a very rare event; however; in an emergency situation this can, and does happen.
+Indeed, but without landing on the actual highway, an aircraft did recently perform an emergency landing alongside Highway 404, which is a major multi-lane highway, within the Toronto area.
+After such a landing, when actually onto a highway, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 contains mandates regarding the timeliness and manner for the subsequent removal of the aircraft.

 Aircraft on highways